 What are the challenges with MMC?

-As many of the materials and prefabricated systems used in MMC are imported, this has opened up criticisms of the process, as it could be seen to undermine UK manufacturing and impede the Levelling Up agenda.
+Moreover, many of the materials and prefabricated systems used in MMC are imported, this has opened up criticisms of the process, as it could be seen to undermine UK manufacturing and impede the Levelling Up agenda.

 Due to MMC practice largely taking place within a factory environment, this can have a negative impact on the social value of the project.
 It creates less opportunity for local employment and apprenticeship initiatives.
-The skilled staff needed to carry out the specialist production techniques for MMC practices are also in short supply, so this can be a deterrent to using these more modern methods.

 What does the future hold for MMC?

 So, will MMC be used across all public sectors?
 It is a common approach in education, with many newly built schools being manufactured using modular offsite solutions.
-Morgan Sindall has recently delivered three new schools in Essex using a net zero MMC approach.
+Morgan Sindall has delivered three new schools in Essex using a net zero MMC approach.
 Colne Community School & College in Colchester, Clacton County High School in Clacton-on-Sea, and Sweyne Park School in Rayleigh will achieve a reduced environmental impact by attaining Net Zero Carbon whilst in operation.

 The Construction Playbook, developed by the Government and the Construction Leadership Council, looks to identify commonality across all sectors to scope out the elements and processes that are used to deliver a broad range of built assets.
 The Construction Playbook guide outlines the need to ‘harmonise, digitise and rationalise’ across projects and programmes.
 This demonstrates MMC will play a key role in delivering healthcare and blue light sector projects too.

 Modern methods of construction could unlock the answer to the UK construction industry’s critical skills shortage, with a reduced requirement for so many skilled tradesmen onsite, as well as enhancing the environmental performance of buildings, pre and post-construction.
-MMC is gaining popularity as it is more commonly acknowledged as a vital response to the demanding sustainability and net zero carbon targets the construction sector faces.

 At Procure Partnerships we have a dedicated team of experienced professionals to support and advise with public sector procurement, with specialist expertise in Local Authority, Healthcare, Education, and Blue Light projects.